Technical Deep Dive

 Method 2: Bluetooth (In-Person)

 Both parties are physically present and exchange keys over Bluetooth Low Energy (BLE).
-The exchange is encrypted end-to-end.
+Contact data is encrypted with ChaCha20-Poly1305 (ChaChaPoly).

-• Contact data is encrypted with the derived shared secret before transmission
+• Contact data (name, fingerprint, device secret) is encrypted with ChaChaPoly using the session key

 Method 3: Online Exchange